gardener/etcd-druid/docs/single_member_restoration.md

 ### Example:
 1. If a `3` member etcd cluster has 1 downed member(due to invalid data-dir), the cluster can still make forward progress because the quorum is `2`.
+2. Etcd downed member get restarted and it's corresponding backup-restore sidecar receives an [initialization](https://github.com/gardener/etcd-backup-restore/blob/master/doc/proposals/design.md#workflow) request.
+3. Then, backup-restore sidecar checks for data corruption/invalid data-dir.
+4. Backup-restore sidecar detects that data-dir is invalid and its a multi-node etcd cluster.
-2. Backup-restore detects this downed member and then removed the downed member from cluster.
+5. Then, backup-restore sidecar removed the downed etcd member from cluster.
-3. The number of members in a cluster becomes `2` and the quorum remains at `2`, so it won't affect the etcd cluster.
+6. The number of members in a cluster becomes `2` and the quorum remains at `2`, so it won't affect the etcd cluster.
-4. Clean the data-dir and add a member as a learner(non-voting member).
+7. Clean the data-dir and add a member as a learner(non-voting member).
-5. As soon as learner gets in sync with leader, promote the learner to a voting member, hence increasing number of members in a cluster back to `3`.
+8. As soon as learner gets in sync with leader, promote the learner to a voting member, hence increasing number of members in a cluster back to `3`.